 12 Top-Rated Attractions & Things to Do in Door County, Wisconsin

 It is easy to get lost in Door County, where lighthouses, harbors, and historic villages invite you to kick back and explore more than 300 miles of shoreline and 19 unique communities in the Wisconsin peninsula.
+It is one of the best places to visit in Wisconsin for its waterfront access along the peninsula and its pure natural beauty, from limestone cliffs to caves.
 Nestled between the bluffs of Green Bay to the west and the sand dunes of Lake Michigan to the east, Door County has no shortage of things to do, and no two visits are the same.

 In the summer, Door county is a water sports destination, where boating, kayaking, fishing, and shipwreck diving is commonplace.
 The frozen paradise of winter brings its own reasons to visit.
 You can cross-country ski, try ice fishing in the bay, or ride an ice-breaker ferry to Washington Island.

-If you're looking for year-round activities, you can always enjoy the 66-mile Door County Scenic Byway that runs through the communities around the peninsula.
+If you're looking for year-round activities, you can always enjoy the 66-mile Door County Scenic Byway, which runs through the communities around the peninsula.
 No matter when you plan your visit, your stay is not complete without an authentic Door County fish boil.

 See also: Where to Stay in Door County